Removable singularities for nonlinear subequations

 .1in

-\centerline{\bf ABSTRACT} \font\abstractfont=cmr10 at 10 pt Let $F$ be a fully nonlinear second-order partial differential subequation of degenerate elliptic type on a manifold $X$.
+\centerline{\bf Abstract} \font\abstractfont=cmr10 at 10 pt Let $F$ be a fully nonlinear second-order partial differential subequation of degenerate elliptic type on a manifold $X$.
 We study the question: Which closed subsets $E\ss X$ have the property that every $F$-subharmonic function (subsolution) on $X-E$, which is locally bounded across $E$, extends to an $F$-subharmonic function on $X$.
 We also study the related question for $F$-harmonic functions (solutions) which are continuous across $E$.
-Main results assert that if there exists a convex cone subequation $M$ such that $F+M\ss F$, then any closed set $E$ which is $M$-polar has these properties. $M$-{\sl polar} means that $E=\{\psi=-\infty\}$ where $\psi$ is $M$-subharmonic on $X$ and smooth outside of $E$.
+The main result asserts that if there exists a convex cone subequation $M$ such that $F+M\ss F$, then any closed set $E$ which is $M$-polar has these properties. $M$-{\sl polar} means that $E=\{\psi=-\infty\}$ where $\psi$ is $M$-subharmonic on $X$ and smooth outside of $E$.
 Many examples and generalizations are given.
 These include removable singularity results for {\sl all branches} of the complex and quaternionic Monge-Amp\`ere equations, and a general removable singularity result for the harmonics of geometrically defined subequations.

-For pure second-order subequations in $\rn$ with monotonicity cone $M$ the {\sl Riesz characteristic} $p=p_M$ is introduced, and extension theorems are proved for any closed singular set $E$ of locally finite Hausdorff $p-2$ measure.
-This applies for example to branches of the equation $\s_k(D^2 u)=0$ ($k^{\rm th}$ elementary function) where $p_M=n/k$.
+For pure second-order subequations in $\rn$ with monotonicity cone $M$ the {\sl Riesz characteristic} $p=p_M$ is introduced, and extension theorems are proved for any closed singular set $E$ of locally finite Hausdorff $(p-2)$-measure.
+This applies for example to branches of the equation $\s_k(D^2 u)=0$ ($k^{\rm th}$ elementary function) where $p_M=n/k$, and its complex and quaternionic counterparts where $p_M = {2n\over k}$ and $p_M={4n\over k}$ respectively.

 For convex cone subequations themselves, several removable singularity theorems are proved, independent of the results above.